vaarga/yourstory/README.md

 # yourstory

-> **Note**: This project was developed as a final project for my Bachelor's degree at the University of Oradea.
+> **Note**: This project was developed as the final project for my Bachelor's degree with a specialization in Computer
+> Science at the University of Oradea.

 ## Description
 **yourstory** is a free blogging platform that allows users to: